Home » Biggest projects » Longest bridges in the UK

 Formerly known as the Forth Replacement Crossing, Queensferry Crossing is the third bridge to be constructed across the Forth River in Scotland.

-The 2.7-kilometre bridge was built between 2011 and 2017 alongside the already existing Forth Road Bridge and the Forth Bridge.
+The 2.7-kilometre bridge was built between 2011 and 2017 alongside the existing Forth Road Bridge and the Forth Bridge.

 Queensferry thus carries the M90 motorway across the river between Edinburgh, at South Queensferry, and Fife, at North Queensferry.